 We stopped by a couple of scenic spots for photos and found ourselves arriving at a small family-run restaurant for lunch.
 We were served the most refreshing tomato bruschetta, together with slices of roast beef and grilled potatoes, accompanied with red wine.
 It was a light meal, but just enough so that we did not feel uncomfortable on the ride back.
 To conclude the tour, we were taken to the Castello di Poppiano where we got to taste the famous Guicciardini wine and extra virgin olive oil made on the estate.

 Sadly, we did not get to see sunflowers as we had hoped.
 We were a couple of weeks too early.
-Though on our journey by train to Rome four days later, we squealed with delight at the sight of a sea of yellow outside our window – its first blooms!
+Though on our journey by train to Rome four days later, we squealed with delight at a sea of yellow outside our window – its first blooms!

 Renaissance Art at the Uffizi Gallery

 As someone with little interest in history or art, I can say that I tried.
 We’d followed Rick Steve’s audio guide (recommended if you don’t have a guided tour) through more than 80 rooms to see the main attractions of the Uffizi such as the “Birth Of Venus”, “Laocoon and his Sons” and “Madonna and Child”, among many others.
 The Gallery is a maze.
 If not for the audio guide, we would have been utterly and completely lost.
 Everything on the walls would have looked no different to us.
 But we did learn something new about the evolution of Italian art through the renaissance period.
 Can I also say that I really loved the ceilings, which were of course an art in itself.

 No matter what you do in Florence, you need to try the Florentine T-bone steak.
 This was by far the best steak we had eaten in our lives.
 It was 700g of steak served to medium-rare perfection, which we savoured and devoured to the bone.
 Each tender bite was a burst of flavour and our tastebuds were in heaven!